cnboonhan94/seeed_mgc3030_driver/README.md

 ```
 This option has the benefit of already having a `roscore` configured to automatically launch at boot using systemd.

-2. Clone this repository into a workspace:
+2. Clone this repository into a workspace on the Pi:
 ```
 cd ~
 mkdir -p hand_tracking_ws/src